waynieoaks/MUTE-POLICE_SCANNER-GTAV/README.md

 Well, have I got a QoL mod for you (that you didn't realise you needed):

-**BG Police_Scanner Bgone** simply replaces (not one, not two, but all) of the audio files used by the in-game police scanner with silent audio.
+**MUTE Police_Scanner** simply replaces (not one, not two, but all) of the audio files used by the in-game police scanner with silent audio.
 That's right - silence (kind of).
 This means while it is still technically playing in the background - it is muted (well, almost).

 This only affects the in game scanner (unless there is a mod out there making use of these files directly) so it will:
 - Turn off the background chatter you hear sitting in police cars